python-control/python-control/doc/intro.rst

 that implement common operations for the analysis and design of feedback control systems.
-The initial goal is to implement all of the functionality required to work through the examples in the textbook Feedback Systems by Åström and Murray.
-A MATLAB compatibility package (control.matlab) is available that provides functions corresponding to the commands available in the MATLAB Control Systems Toolbox.
+The initial goal is to implement all of the functionality required to work through the examples in the textbook Feedback Systems by Astrom and Murray.
+A MATLAB compatibility package (control.matlab) is available that provides many of the common functions corresponding to commands available in the MATLAB Control Systems Toolbox.

 In addition to the documentation here, there is a project wiki that contains some additional information about how to use the package